mmusich/trackingvertexing/index.md

 {: .callout}
 {% comment %} This is a comment in Liquid {% endcomment %}

+> ## Closeup Slides
+> You can find a guideline closeup for the Short Exercise questions and results on [these slides](https://twiki.cern.ch/twiki/pub/CMS/SWGuideCMSDataAnalysisSchoolLPC2023TrackingVertexingShortExercise/CMSDAS2023_TrackingVertexingExercise_Introduction.pdf)
+{: .challenge}
+{% comment %} This is a comment in Liquid {% endcomment %}

 > ## Prerequisites
 > **Before going any further, please follow the instructions on the [setup page](setup.md).**
 > [CMS DAS Pre-Exercises](https://fnallpc.github.io/cms-das-pre-exercises/)